 "What You Want" features the extremely popular (at least among Paulina and her cohorts) new movie "Sayonara Pussycat".

 Ghost Rays in general look like the energy blasts from Dragon Ball, even the way Danny fires the extra-strong ones looks like a Kamehameha.

 The chariot race in "King Tuck" is a reference to the famous scene in Ben Hur, complete with Messala's wheel-cutting spoke spikes.

 There are also a few shout-outs to Back to the Future.
 Marty McFly himself appears in a brief, pause-or-you'll-miss-it cameo in "Masters of All Time" and "Splitting Images".
+Also doubles as an Actor Allusion, as Danny's voice actor, David Kaufman, previously voiced Marty in the 90's Back to the Future cartoon.
 George McFly's book "A Match Made in Space" is seen in "Double Cross My Heart".
 And the coolest; the clock tower in the University of Madison (in "Masters of All Time") reads 10:04.